 3 Wrap kernels in a wet paper towel and put in refrigerator for 6 to 10 weeks, until a little root starts to pop out. (be very patient) This cooling period is necessary.

 4. Plant kernels in small buckets filled with potting soil, cover with plastic bags.
-Set on a warm porch and check often to keep moist.
-When sprouts pop up, set in a place with morning and late afternoon sun.
+Set on a warm porch and check often to keep moist but not too wet.
+When green sprouts pop up, set in a place with morning and late afternoon sun.